If your travels are taking you to Helsinki Finland, we recommend that you take a look at getting a Helsinki Card.

 - Plan your days effectively.
 Whilst Helsinki is not huge, and the public transport is very efficient, you will still want to spend more time sight-seeing and less time on public transport.
 We suggest using a tool like Google Maps, and/or a paper map, and planning an overview of your route so you are efficient with your time, and visit attractions near to each other.

-- Remember the Helsinki Card activates on a 24 hour basis.
-An advantage of the Helsinki Card over many other city passes is that it activates on a 24 hour basis.
-So if you arrive late into Helsinki, and use your card to get a discount on your Finnair airport bus transport for example, you don’t lose a whole day as you might with other cards.
+- Remember the Helsinki Card activates on a 24-hour basis.
+An advantage of the Helsinki Card over many other city passes is that it activates on a 24-hour basis.
+So if you arrive in the afternoon, you can still do some sightseeing without losing a whole day as you might with other cards.
+It also means that if you buy the Region version of the card, you can use it for transport from the airport without losing a whole day.

 - Save time with public transport.
 If you opt for the version of the card with public transport, make sure to use it to make getting around Helsinki easier and fit more in to your day.
 Whilst most parts of Helsinki are very walkable, there are loads of public transport options, and riding them is easy with your card.